adullagayathri/multimodal-movie-genre-prediction/README.md

 -> images folder has my output images that I used in my website

--> MAIN branch has all datasets.
+-> MAIN branch has all datasets in data folder.
 Final dataset used for training is tmdb_cleaned_final.csv